keizer619/release-notes/ballerina-release-notes-0.990.0.md

 # Experimental Language Features

---experimental
-This section should contain all the language features that we tag as experimental for 1.0.
+You can unlock experimental language features with the `--experimental` flag

 ## Micro-Transactions